timetag/timetag.github.io/docs/python.rst

 Modify recipies programatically
 ------
 You can also modify recipies programatically.

-This is useful when you use another program to talk to ETA via Websockets (see Advanced Useages).
-You can upload the template recipe to ETA Backend, and then change the parameters (like bin size for histograms) to get different results.
+As an example, you can upload the template recipe from your LabVIEW program to ETA Backend via Websockets (see Advanced Useages), and then change the parameters (like bin size for histograms) to get different results.

 eta.recipe_get_parameter(name)
 ......